FrancescoForcher/ChemicalReactionBalance/README.md

 # Chimica

 A program to balance a chemical reaction (in italian).
+It uses regular expressions to transform the equation to a linear system resolved with Gauss-Jordan.

 # Instruction
 * Execute the .jar file, for example with: `java -jar ./Chimica.jar`